-EC110

-PRINCIPLES OF ECONOMICS (3)
+EC110 PRINCIPLES OF ECONOMICS (3)

 This course is designed to help students understand the economic challenges and opportunities found in the United States mainland and Guam.
 This introductory course focuses on describing economic events, explaining why they occur, predicting similar future events, and recommending solutions.
-Financial responsibilities are always with us and impact our lives and those of our dependents.
+Financial responsibilities always impact people's lives and their dependents.
 Understanding the relationship between financial decisions and outcomes is extremely important for all citizens.
 Course offering: As needed.
 Prerequisites: EN100R, EN100W

-- 1. Discuss with understanding the basic principle and theories of economics. - 2.
-Apply economic principles and theories to decisions societies make, (Micro). - 3.
+- 1. Discuss with understanding the basic principles and theories of economics. - 2.
+Apply economic principles and theories to decisions societies make (Micro). - 3.
 Demonstrate understanding of the relationships between various global markets and the impact those relationships have on the entire world economy (Macro).